dmontaner-teaching/ngs_software_installation/README.md

     export PATH=path/to/the/directory/containing/binaries:$PATH

-Add the new folder __at the begining__ the $PATH variable as commands are sought in left to right order in all indicated folders.
+Add the new folder __at the beginning__ the $PATH variable as commands are sought in left to right order in all indicated folders.

 After modifying the file you will need to "reload" it doing: